javascript-tutorial/en.javascript.info/6-data-storage/02-localstorage/article.md

 Please note that the event also contains: `event.url` -- the url of the document where the data was updated.

-Also, `event.storageArea` contains the storage object -- the event is the same for both `sessionStorage` and `localStorage`, so `storageArea` references the one that was modified.
+Also, `event.storageArea` contains the storage object -- the event is the same for both `sessionStorage` and `localStorage`, so `event.storageArea` references the one that was modified.
 We may even want to set something back in it, to "respond" to a change.

 **That allows different windows from the same origin to exchange messages.**